giordano95/SmartPark/README.md

 The idea came out since every day seems more difficult to find parking spots especially inside in shopping centre parkings, and during festivities, when the malls are crowded, and you, after turning around a few times, decide to go back home.

 So the main purpose of our project is to provide a map of the parking updated in real time so that you can go straight to the free spot avoiding that someone who comes after you takes a spot you didn't noticed.
 We implemented a notification system so that you can know if someone is going to leave his place whitin five minutes.
-Moreover is possible to reserve a spot so that you can go straight to your reserved spot when you arrive.
+Moreover it's possible to reserve a spot so that you can go straight to your reserved spot when you arrive.

 ## What we have used
  - [Nucleo-F401RE](https://os.mbed.com/platforms/ST-Nucleo-F401RE/)